PhillyStyle/Method-Crypter-DEMO/Readme.md

 # Method Crypter DEMO
 Encrypt Your Methods ***Inside Your EXEs!*** (In C# 4.8)

+## This Project has been superseded by Method Crypter DEMO 2 [https://github.com/PhillyStyle/Method-Crypter-DEMO-2](https://github.com/PhillyStyle/Method-Crypter-DEMO-2)

 ![Method Crypter GUI](MethodCrypterScreenShot.png?raw=true)

 Also do other fun stuff like: